Sage-Bionetworks/portalsDocs/README.md

-# Project Name Documentation
+# Synapse Documentation

-This is a documentation site for [Project Name]().
-Copy or clone me and adapt for your project that needs documentation guides similar to [clojureelasticsearch.info](http://clojureelasticsearch.info) and other ClojureWerkz projects.
+This is a documentation site for [Synapse](https://www.synapse.org).

 ## Install Dependencies